 Zoom out on the above, and this approach took SVV and me each to a comfortable salary once we diversified beyond just writing, blogging and photography, and each year we set benchmarks for the next; some years, it’s increasing our overall income by 20 percent, while this year, it’s giving even more back to the community (we’ve aimed to raise $50,000 for public art installations and are making a pretty good dent in that goal halfway through the year).

-Blog aside, in the past eight years, we’ve started three companies: Odinn Media, our media production company that specializes in tourism marketing; a real estate group to manage our investment properties and assets; and DMA-events, our for-profit, public-benefit corporation through which we funnel our mural program and community events.
-(We also had a now-defunct events company through which we ran KEEN Digital Summit in 2013.)
+Blog aside, in the past eight years, we’ve started three companies: Odinn Media, our media production company; a real estate group to manage our investment properties and assets; and DMA-events, our for-profit, public-benefit corporation through which we funnel our mural program and community events.
+We also had a now-defunct events company through which we ran KEEN Digital Summit in 2013.

 Our model isn’t perfect—and like I said, it’s ever-changing as we adapt to the times—but it has helped us to continue to grow, increase our income and our assets, and be more valuable as marketers and entrepreneurs.